 A child of fragrance so much clearer

 Another factor that would have endangered Inga-Maria upon her arrival in the North is the simple fact of her physical beauty.
-With all due respect to my fellow countryfolk, Ireland, much like the British Isles, would probably not be renowned for the physical beauty of its people.
-We have a great many qualities as nations and as people, but striking good looks would generally not often be among them.
-On this point, a friend of mine from the North was once discussing the murder of Captain Nairac and how his demise had been brought about when he had blown his cover during an undercover surveillance operation.
-He had entered the Three Steps Inn near Forkhill where my friend lives, and had very foolishly attempted to ingratiate himself with the locals by openly claiming he was a “provo”, an announcement that swiftly aroused suspicion among those present.
+A friend of mine from the North was once discussing the murder of Captain Nairac and how his demise had been brought about when he had blown his cover during an undercover surveillance operation.
+He had entered the Three Steps Inn near Forkhill where my friend lives, and had foolishly attempted to ingratiate himself with the locals by openly claiming he was a “provo”, an announcement that swiftly aroused suspicion among those present.
 However, in addition to that blunder, he would surely have drawn attention to himself by the fact that he looked so unlike anyone else generally living there.
-With his high cheekbones, a full head of dark hair, slim figure, striking good looks and an aura of suave sophistication gained through his privileged upper-class heritage and belonging to a family steeped in the British military elite, surely difficult for even someone trained in the art of subterfuge to sufficiently disguise, Nairac was asking for trouble going in that bar.
+With his high cheekbones, a full head of dark hair, slim figure and an aura of suave sophistication gained through his privileged upper-class heritage and belonging to a family steeped in the military elite, surely difficult for even someone trained in the art of subterfuge to sufficiently disguise, Nairac was asking for trouble going in that bar.
 As my friend put it, “People around here don’t look like that”.
 Accordingly, his card would have been marked the moment he stepped in the door of the Three Steps Inn that night.

 Even though the circumstances of Inga-Maria’s and Captain Nairac’s respective deaths in Northern Ireland eleven years apart could not have been more different, there is a correlation to be drawn from how their possession of uncommonly good looks would have marked them out as different and in Inga-Maria’s case, as particularly desirable to predators.
 She was presumably not to know that coming from such a country as Germany where as I’ve seen with my own eyes on numerous occasions, practically every second young adult both male and female appear to be model-material, she was visiting countries where in general people, as my friend said regarding Captain Nairac, just “don’t look like that”.
 Yet another example is the case of Manuela Riedo, the 17 year-old Swiss student tragically raped and murdered in Ireland in 2007, another girl of uncommonly-striking physical beauty.